alanmitchell/bmon/docs/source/calculated-fields.rst

 ``temp_sensor`` **Parameter, required**

-The Sensor ID fo the temperature sensor, mounted on or in the tank (most accurate) or near the tank.
+The Sensor ID of the temperature sensor, mounted on or in the tank (most accurate), or near the tank.
 The sensor can report in any units.

 ``tank_model`` **Parameter, optional**

 The function needs to know the size and shape of the tank.
 Certain models of tanks are known by the function, and if your tank is one of those, this parameter can be used to identify the tank model.
-The following Above Ground Single Wall UL 142 tanks from Greer are known by the function; the ``tank_model`` ID is shown:
+A number of Above Ground Single Wall UL 142 tanks from Greer are known by the function.
+The ``tank_model`` ID and tank model of known tanks are shown below:

 * ``greer300``:  300 gallon Greer tank (horizontal, cylindrical)
 * ``greer500``:  500 gallon Greer tank (horizontal, cylindrical)
 * ``greer1000``: 1,000 gallon Green tank (horizontal, cylindrical)
-* ``greer1500``: 1,000 gallon Green tank (horizontal, cylindrical)
+* ``greer1500``: 1,500 gallon Green tank (horizontal, cylindrical)

 If you do *not* specify a ``tank_model``, you must specify both a ``tank_gallons`` and a ``tank_max_depth`` parameter, described below.